Click to enlarge

 Grows on the ground, in the woods.

 Reddish to brown cap, with yellow at the base of the stalk, grey gills.
-Edible but the skin should be removed to avoid diarrhea.
+Edible but the skin should be removed.
 It's rather slimy and sure doesn't look very appetizing if you ask me.
 I think this is a very easy mushroom to identify.
 I have never actually eaten one because I usually find something better and more appealing.

-Gomphidius subroseus is another one which grows in Colorado.
-These pictures are probably a mixture of both.
-Both are considered edible.
+Gomphidius subroseus is another similar mushroom that grows in Colorado.
+Both species are considered edible.
 The main difference is in the size and sometimes cap color.
 One is slimmer and the other can get somewhat larger.

-It is common to find them along side of Suillus Lakei.
+It is somewhat common to find them along side of Suillus amabilis (lakei).
 It could be associated with Douglas Fir although I've found both under spruce as well.